PierrePriou/PanArctic_DSL/PanArctic_DSL_CTD.md

 (EPSG:4326) with grid cells of 2°lon \* 1°lat, and the EASE-Grid 2.0
 North (EPSG:6931) which is the default grid for sea-ice data.
-For each cell I calculated the mean conservative temperature and absolute salinity between 200 and 1000 m depth, and the mean conservative temperature and absolute salinity at the depth of the centre of mass of the DSL.
-When cells were lacking CTD data, I used the mean of the nearest neighbouring cells.
+For each cell I calculated the mean conservative temperature and absolute salinity between 200 and 1000 m depth.

 ``` r
 load("data/CTD/CTD_2015_2019.RData") # CTD data